-At CARE, counselling is free and available to everyone, and if you’re part of a couple you can choose whether to have sessions together or separately.
+At CARE, counselling is available to everyone, and if you’re part of a couple you can choose whether to have sessions together or separately.

 Our counselling sessions are an opportunity to talk through your thoughts and feelings, and can be really useful if you’re finding treatment stressful or if you’re feeling anxious.
 We offer both implications and support counselling; if you’re considering certain types of treatment we’ll encourage you to have implications counselling so you can make sure it’s right for you.
 No matter your treatment plan, we’ll make sure you have the support you need throughout your journey with us.